StevenDixonDev/TinyER/Readme.md

 # Tiny ER

-This is an attempt to reconstruct the functionality of express.js
+This is an attempt to reconstruct the functionality of express.js.
+I make no guaranty that this will work 100%.

 Trying to create a small version of something you are using is a great way to understand it.